Yomguithereal/baobab/README.md

 *Pushing values*

-Obviously this will fail if the value watched over by your cursor is not an array.
+Obviously this will fail if the value at cursor is not an array.

 ```js
 cursor.push('purple');